If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 FAQs

-What’s the Best Way to Clean a Keurig Coffee Maker?
+What Is the Best Way to Clean a Keurig Coffee Maker?

-The best way to clean a Keurig coffee maker is to empty the reservoir and fill it with a 50-50 solution of vinegar and water.
-Then run several brewing cycles until the reservoir is empty or the Add Water indicator turns on.
+The most effective method is to empty the reservoir and fill it with a 50-50 solution of white vinegar and water.
+Run brew cycles until the reservoir is empty, then let the machine sit for 30 minutes.
+Finally, run 12 cycles of fresh water to rinse it out.

-What’s the Best Way to Clean a Keurig Mini?
+What Is the Best Way to Clean a Keurig Mini?

-Can You Use Vinegar To Descale A Keurig Coffee Maker?
+Can You Use Vinegar to Descale a Keurig Coffee Maker?

-What Is The Best Descaler?
+What Is the Best Descaler?

-What Can I Use Instead Of Descaling Solution?
+What Can I Use Instead of Descaling Solution?

-How Do I Turn Off the Descale Light On My Keurig?
+How Do I Turn Off the Descale Light on My Keurig?

 What Happens If You Don’t Clean Your Keurig?